 - Remove the dates from the freezer and dip each one into the melted chocolate.
 Use a fork or spoon to help and allow the excess chocolate to drip back into the pot or dish.
 Place each one onto the parchment paper.

 - Sprinkle with some shredded coconut on top.
-Transfer the dates to your refrigerator to chill for about 20 minutes or more.
+Transfer the dates to your refrigerator until the chocolate is set, about 20 minutes or longer (or 30 minutes in the freezer).

 - Yields: 12 chocolate-covered dates